wp-plugins/jquery-t-countdown-widget/readme.txt

 Donate link: http://plugins.twinpictures.de/plugins/t-minus-countdown/
 Tags: countdown, timer, clock, ticker, widget, event, counter, count down, t minus, t-minus, twinpictures, plguin-oven, pluginoven, G2, spaceBros, littlewebtings, jQuery, javascript
 Requires at least: 2.8
-Tested up to: 3.3.1
+Tested up to: 3.4
-Stable tag: 2.2.1
+Stable tag: 2.2.2

 T(-) Countdown will display a highly customizable, sweet-n-sexy flash-free countdown timer in a sidebar, page or post.

 == Description ==

-T(-) Countdown will display a sweet, sexy and totally flash-free countdown timer.
+T(-) Countdown will display a highly customizable jQuery countdown timer as a sidebar widget or in a post or page using a shortcode.
 Perfect for informing one's website visitors of an upcoming event, such as a pending space voyage.
 Using Jedi Mind-tricks and CSS... but mostly CSS, the countdown timer is highly customizable for your viewing pleasure.
-A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/tags/jquery-t-countdown-widget'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/support/'>premium support</a>.
+A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-t-countdown-widget'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/support/'>premium support</a>.
 This plug-in was inspired by littlewebthings' CountDown jQuery plugin.
 Intergalactic planetary thanks to g2.de, siliconstudio.com and be.net/arturex for the included css styles.

 == Installation ==

 1. Old-school: upload the `countdown-timer` folder to the `/wp-content/plugins/` directory via FTP.
-1. Hipster: Ironically add T(minus) Countown via the WordPress Plugins menu.
+1. Hipster: Ironically add T(minus) Countdown via the WordPress Plugins menu.
 1. Activate the Plugin
 1. Add the Widget to the desired sidebar in the WordPress Widgets menu.
 1. Configure the `T(-) Countdown' widget options.